Human Resource Development

 【Education and training】

-Specialized training programs launched in 2017 include study abroad language training, next-generation leader training, and executive management training on a selective basis to secure future executive candidates.
-In 2024, we held the next-generation leader training for about nine months targeting for four employees selected from within the company, and a study abroad language training program (online) for two young and mid-career employees.
+Selective training programs launched in 2017 include study abroad language training, next-generation leader training, and executive management training on a selective basis to secure future executive candidates.
+In 2025, we held executive management training for about seven months targeting for a employee selected from within the company, and a study abroad language training program (online and study abroad in Chicago) for three young and mid-career employees.

-For 2025, we will provide executive management training for approximately seven months to two selected senior managers from within the company, and we will also provide abroad language training program, with one person studying in Chicago and two others online.
+For 2026, we will provide the next generation leader training for approximately nine months to four selected employees from within the company, and we will also provide abroad language training program, with one person studying in online.
 The outcome will be reported to the management by the training participants after completion of the training programs.

 2. Stratified training